1. Jim Carrey was originally supposed to play the lead role of Buddy the elf.

 11. Will Ferrell turned down $29 million to do a sequel to Elf.

-12. The sound effect the jack-in-the-boxes use is actually remarkably similar to the laughing hyenas at the Magic Kingdom in Disney World.
+12. The jack-in-the-boxes make the same noise as the laughing hyenas at the Magic Kingdom in Disney World.

 13. And in case you forgot, Peter Dinklage also plays the real-world “elf” in the movie: